Inside LA - The Los Angeles Lowdown

 And so ended the only instance in the seventy-five years of Spanish and Mexican rule in California, of the people, by popular tribunal, taking the administration of justice out of the hands of the legally constituted authorities.

-Many rumors abound about just how this all happened.
+Many stories abound about just how this all happened.
 Some accounts claim Feliz sold the land out from under his family just before passing away.
-Other, more scandalous, stories circulated that claimed Coronal and Innocante taped a stick to the back of the sick Feliz’s head to control him like a puppet, nodding his head in the affirmative when others asked if the will was genuine.
-Whatever may have happened, the fact was the rancho was no longer going to Soledad or Petranilla were now out of the will.
+Other, more scandalous, rumors circulated that claimed Coronal and Innocante had taped a stick to the back of the sick Feliz’s head to control him like a puppet, nodding his head in the affirmative when others asked if the will was genuine.
+Whatever may have happened the upshot was that Soledad or Petranilla were now out of the will.

 Soledad has been described as “docile”, which feels like a very demeaning, nineteenth century, way to describe a woman.
 However, no one would ever say that about Petranilla.
 Full of rage at this injustice, she found the two men in a restaurant in Los Angeles, celebrating their good fortune.
 For the entire room to hear, she laid a terrible curse on them – their cattle and crops would perish, their family names would die out and, most importantly, the “wrath of heaven and the vengeance of hell” would fall upon them!

 The next owner was Leon Baldwin, who’d been a successful businessman up until this point.
-However, that soon changed once he bought the Rancho Los Feliz.
+However, that soon changed once he bought the Happy Ranch.

 The cattle sickened and died in the fields.
 The dairy business was a disastrous failure.
 Fire destroyed the ripening grain and grasshoppers devoured the green crops.
 The vineyard was stricken with a strange blight and perished.Major Horace Bell, On The Old West Coast (1930)